wells-wood-research/drMD/README.md

 <a id="run-from-cmd-line"></a>
 ## :brain: Running **drMD** from the command line

-If you have used the GitHub installation method, you can run **drMD** using the following command:
+We have added seperate directories of drMD for gas and solution phase simulation ("GasWing" and "SolutionWing") If you have used the GitHub installation method, you can run **drMD** using the following command:

 ```bash